 - 1. Before class: Make a cape for each child.
-Cut a white plastic tablecloth into a 36" square (one square per child).
+Cut the tablecloths into 36" squares (one square per child).
 Fold into an 18" square.
-At the folded corner, mark and cut out a rounded line to fit a child's head.
-At the opposite corner, mark and cut out a rounded line, which will trim the corners. - 2.
+At the folded corner, mark a rounded line to fit a child's head.
+At the opposite corner, mark a rounded line for cape edges.
+Cut as marked.
+Make one for teachers.
+Display angel figures (optional). - 2.
 Help the children put on the capes. - 3.
 Direct the children to do simple actions, such as move to another part of the room, whisper some words to a friend, or stand very still.
+Sing a prechosen song as an angel choir.
 Thank the children for being good angels.